 With respect to ED, if an institution participating in the Title IV programs plans to add a new location or educational program, the institution must generally apply to ED to have the additional location or educational program designated as within the scope of the institution's Title IV eligibility.
-Institutions that are fully certified to participate in the Title IV programs are not required to obtain ED's approval of additional programs that lead to a bachelor's, professional, or graduate degree at the same degree level as programs previously approved by ED, and, similarly, is not required to obtain advance approval for new programs that prepare students for gainful employment in the same or a related recognized occupation as an educational program that has previously been designated by ED as an eligible program at that institution if it meets certain minimum-length requirements.
+Institutions that are fully certified to participate in the Title IV programs are not required to obtain ED's approval of additional programs that lead to a bachelor's, professional, or graduate degree at the same degree level as programs previously approved by ED.
 GCU, because it is currently certified to participate in the Title IV programs on a provisional basis, is required to obtain ED approval for new programs, which requirement could impede GCU's ability to introduce new programs and slow its growth.